dangyogi/RPOF-CMC/source/Article_VII.rst

 .. index::
    single: chairman; liable
    single: treasurer; liable
-   single: funds
+   single: funds; accountability
-   single: audit committee
+   single: audit committee; review of financial transactions
    single: treasurer; records
+   pair: audits; records
+   single: audits; end of year
-   single: audits
+   single: audits; filing

 8. The chairman and treasurer of a County Executive Committee shall be accountable for the funds of such committee and jointly liable for their proper expenditure for authorized purposes